JuliaBeets/FlyCADD/5_generate_genome-wide_FlyCADDscores/README.md

 ### Scaling and imputation of all variant annotations
 Based on the mean of the simulated variants, missing values are handled with imputation and categorical features with one-hot encoding.
 This script is wrapped to process all files.<br/>
 Usage: `python encoding_mv_wrapper.py -i <path to chunked dataframes> & ... ` continue for as many directories with chunks exist (depending on the number of lines per chunk)<br/>
-The features are scaled with the stdev used previously for the scaling of the derived and simulated data.
+The features are scaled with the standard deviation used previously for the scaling of the derived and simulated data.
 Empty features (that only contains 0) are removed from the DF. <br/>
 Usage: `python feature_scaling.py -i <path to first directory with chunks> -d <path to directory with model estimates after training> & ...` continue for as many directories with chunks exist (depending on the number of lines per chunk)

 ### Prediction of posterior likelihood for being a deleterious variant by the trained ML model